 Visit the Tiger Cave Temple along The River Kwai.

 The Tiger Cave Temple, locally known as Wat Tham Suea, is another of these fascinating sights that you’ll have the chance to come across on your River Kwai Cruise.
-This temple was discovered in 1975 by a Vipassana monk named Jumnean Seelasettho, who was looking for a place to meditate.
-The legend goes that, as he was meditating, he saw tigers roaming around the inside of the cave, thus leading to the name.
+This temple was discovered in 1975 by Jumnean Seelasettho, a Vipassana monk, who was looking for a place to meditate.
+The legend goes that, as he was meditating, he saw tigers roaming around the cave, thus leading to the name.

 The Tiger Cave Temple is a Thai-Buddhist meditation center which holds significant archaeological and historical importance.
 Many historical remnants were discovered here, such as stone tools, pottery shards, and molded Buddha footprints.
 In various parts of the temple, you can also view human skeletal remains and decorated skulls.
 The surrounding area is mostly tropical rainforest, with many old trees in the Kiriwong Valley below.